What Is a HIPAA Security Risk Assessment?

 Inadequate Access Controls

 Role-based access is required under §164.312(a)(1), yet many practices still grant all staff members broad access to their EHR or billing system.
 Each user account should have access only to the ePHI necessary for that individual's job function.
 Privileged accounts — those with administrative rights — need additional controls, including multi-factor authentication (MFA) and regular access reviews.
-Shared login credentials, a common workaround in understaffed practices, make individual accountability impossible and audit logs meaningless.
+Shared login credentials, a common workaround in understaffed practices, make individual accountability impossible and render audit logs meaningless.

 Missing or Incomplete Audit Logs